zeeshanshamsuddeen/todo-list-test/README.md

 # Todo List

-A simple Todo List using React JS, Node JS, Express JS and MongoDB.
+A simple Todo List using React JS, Node JS, Express JS and MongoDB which runs in Docker containers.
 Tasks can be added, edited and deleted.
 Each task can have sub tasks upto any level.
 A simple login mechanism has also been added.

 ## Table of Contents